Edinburgh Castle, as seen on our tours of Britain

 History & Culture

-Located on the northern banks of the River Thames, The Tower of London is home to some of the most fascinating, and chilling, history of England.
+Located on the northern banks of the River Thames, The Tower of London is home to some fascinating, and chilling, stories of England.
 Throughout its time, it has been a royal palace, treasury, mint, armoury, and even a zoo, the Tower is perhaps most renowned for its role as a notorious prison, where monarchs and nobles, including Henry VIII's ill-fated wives, Anne Boleyn and Catherine Howard, met their tragic ends.

 Tower of London